vikibaarathi/rh-velocidrone/README.md

 * During a race, add laps to RotorHazard
 * Allow race director to enter IP address of Velocidrone from Settings page
 * Allow race director to import the csv file exported from Velocidrone leaderboard.
+* Support for tracks with start/stop gate checked.
 * NOTE: This has been updated to only work with the upcoming release.
 Currently in Beta.

 ## 2.0 Installation